jpcsupplies/Lobby/README.txt

 ******************************
 * Interstellar Space Boundry *
 ******************************
-Note: This feature is a little buggy at the moment, and might only work on in-game hosted map coop and offline mode.
-We are currently working towards making it stable on dedicated servers too.
+Note: This feature is a little buggy at the moment, but should work.
-It is suggested you do not use this features until we update the code here to reliably work on server side config files.

 You can Set World "boundries" so that if a player flies off the edge of the allowed world - they enter "interstellar space" (the empty void between "sectors" (servers)) and can travel to whatever